Housing Assistance - Rental Assistance Program (RAP)

 The rent subsidy

-The PHA calculates the maximum amount of housing assistance which a family may receive.
+The PHA calculates the maximum amount of housing assistance that a family may receive.
 A family pays 40 percent of its monthly income on rent and utilities, while elderly and disabled families pay 30 percent of their monthly income.

 Can a family move and continue to receive housing choice voucher assistance?